 The Ostfriesen

 The Ostfriesen, or East Frisians of region Ostfriesland, have a different legend as to how they received their freedom.
 That was after the battle of Norditi in 884, also known in Germany as the Normannenslacht.
 It was a battle, some argue several battles, between the Frisians and the Danes who had occupied the coastal zone of Ostfriesland.
-As a sign of gratitude for pushing out the Vikings, king Charles the Fat gave the Frisians their freedom.
-Read our post A Theelacht.
+As a sign of gratitude for pushing out the Vikings, King Charles the Fat gave the Frisians their freedom.
+Read our blog post A Theel Acht.
 What a great idea! for more details on this great battle.

 The Wurstfriesen

-Check also our post Make way for the dead! to learn that besides the Frisians also the Swiss carry the Imperial Eagle in their coat of arms.
+Check also our blog post Make way for the dead! to learn that besides the Frisians also the Swiss carry the imperial eagle in their coat of arms.
+This right to wear the half, black imperial eagle was also granted to the Frisians by Charlemagne after they had freed Rome (Muuß 1933).

 Note 1 - There are two holy stairs in Rome and of them is part of the Church of the Frisians; the Scala Sancta.
 Penitents and pilgrims must pray and climb on their knees the thirty-three stairs.
 Never you may descend a holy stair!
 The one who follows Jesus must continue to do so, and never reverse his or her steps (Stellingwerf 2007).
 The Scala Sancta is possibly the former entrance of the original Church of the Frisians built in the Early Middle Ages (De Boer 2011).